raulmarinperez/osbdet/README.md

   OSBDET repository (https://github.com/raulmarinperez/osbdet-recipes.git*):
 Persisting changes in /root/osbdet/shared/osbdet_builder.conf...
 [Done]
 ```
-As you can see, OSBDET it's compatible with amd64 and arm64 architectures and Debian 10 (amd64 at the moment)
+As you can see, OSBDET is compatible with amd64 and arm64 architectures, and the Debian 10 (amd64 at the moment)
-and Ubuntu 20 (arm64 at the moment).
+and Ubuntu 20 (arm64 at the moment) GNU/Linux operating systems.
 The current configuration can be always checked by invoking the `currentconf` option:
 ```
 root@osbdet:~/osbdet# ./osbdet_builder.sh currentconf